 Many companies today offer in-memory databases for a variety of tasks.
 The databases are much faster than traditional technology because all data is stored in system memory where it can be accessed quickly.
 Standard relational databases write and read to disks, which is a much slower process.

 This may be rock ReadWrite’s world, but other databases use memory as well.
 They load tables into memory that are needed by the application.
 There is a debate as to whether one should load all tables into memory, which is how SAP does it.
 However, the benefits of doing this are not demonstrated in any benchmark, which is covered in the article What is the Actual Performance of SAP HANA?
 SAP has made so many statements about the benefits of HANA, but in their entirety, they are nothing more than unverifiable anecdotes provided to them about mostly anonymous customers.

 In the absence of evidence, SAP’s proposal that they have the best way of dealing with memory and databases should be considered conjecture.
 But ReadWrite seems to treat it as if it is a natural law, as established as gravity.

 What is Non In Memory Computing?

-So all computing occurs in memory there is no form of computing that is performed without memory because the results would be unacceptable.
+So all computing occurs in memory, no form of computing is performed without memory because the results would be unacceptable.
 Computing has been using more and more memory as anyone who purchases a computer can see for themselves.
 While at one time a personal computer might sell with 4 GB of memory (or RAM), 16 GB is now quite common on new computers.

 The Problem with the Term In Memory Computing

 SAP took a shortcut when they used the phrase “in memory” computing.
 The computer I am typing on has loaded the program into memory.
-So the term “in-memory computing” is a meaningless term.
+So the term “in-memory computing” is meaningless.

 Instead, what makes HANA different is it requires more of the database to be loaded into memory.
 And HANA is the only database I cover that works that way.
 With this in mind, the term should have been